USCbiostats/software-dev/happy_scientist/parallel_computing/presentation.md

     X <- MASS::mvrnorm(n = n, mu = means_x, Sigma = sigma_x)

     # Outcome is binary (two classes)
-    y <- gl(2, 1500)
+    y <- gl(2, 750)
     ```

 ## foreach example 2: Random Forests (cont.)

 *   Two changes in the call to `foreach`

     ```r
-    rf <- randomForest(X, y, ntree = 500, nodesize = 3)
+    rf <- randomForest(X, y, ntree = 1000, nodesize = 3)

-    rf_par <- foreach(ntree = rep(50, 10), .combine = combine, .packages = "randomForest") %dopar% {
+    rf_par <- foreach(ntree = rep(250, 4), .combine = combine, .packages = "randomForest") %dopar% {
         randomForest(X, y, ntree = ntree, nodesize = 3)
     }
     ```

-    1. The 'randomForest' package has its own combine function that we can call with `.combine = combine`
+    *   The 'randomForest' package has its own combine function that we can call with `.combine = combine`

-    2. The `.packages` option is used to export the 'randomForest' package to all the cores
+    *   The `.packages` option is used to export the 'randomForest' package to all the cores

-* In previous examples, we never explicitly export variables to the cores
+*   In the previous examples, we never explicitly export variables to the cores

-    + By default, all objects in the current environment that are refenced in `foreach` are exported
+    *   By default, all objects in the current environment that are refenced in `foreach` are exported

-    + '.export' and '.noexport' can be used to control which objects are exported
+    *   '.export' and '.noexport' can be used to control which objects are exported
 *   Timing

     ```
     #          expr     mean   median
-    # 1          rf 27.04903 27.04903
+    # 1          rf 43.15325 43.15325
-    # 2 rf_parallel 19.84977 19.84977
+    # 2 rf_parallel 13.66006 13.66006
     ```

 ## RcppArmadillo and OpenMP